Write First Draft of a Book: Simple Guide for Beginners

 Read Something That Inspires You

 Reading is one of the best ways to overcome writer's block.
 Stories remind us why we began to write in the first place.
-The goal isn't to be able to compare your work to someone else's, but to reconnect with the feeling that made you want to write.
-When you read a great novel you reconnect with,
+The goal isn't to compare your work with someone else's, but to reconnect with the feeling that made you want to write.
+When you read a great novel, you reconnect with things like,

 - Character emotions